barmiro/SYSH/README.md

 # SYSH
 SYSH (See Your Streaming History) is a self-hosted Spotify streaming history dashboard, accessed and managed using an Android client, with the main focus being accurate data collection and representation.

-The Android app is available for download on the [Google Play Store](https://play.google.com/store/apps/details?id=com.github.barmiro.syshclient).
+The Android app is available for download on the [Google Play Store](https://play.google.com/store/apps/details?id=com.github.barmiro.syshclient) or on the [Releases](https://github.com/barmiro/SYSH/releases) page.
 If you're not sure whether SYSH is right for you, the app includes access to a demo server, allowing you to explore its features without the need to set up your own instance.

 SYSH was created as a FOSS alternative to existing, commercial services.
 While they have an impressive user base, they seem to prioritize user engagement and monetization over improving the service or fixing data accuracy issues.